 Climbing back out of the valley is the only place where the trail was somewhat difficult.
 The hill is fairly sandy, and it feels a bit like you’re hiking up a dune.
 The dogs handled it well, though Cool Whip shot me a few disgruntled glances along the way.
 Walking uphill is her least favorite activity.
 Though if we’re being completely honest, anything not involving treats, belly rubs, or naps is her least favorite activity.

 Valley Drive in Monument Valley

 Valley Drive, your other pet friendly option, is a 17-mile dirt road weaving through the monuments.
 There are pull-outs along the way to stop for pictures and a quick sniff around, but you must be accompanied by a guide if you want to explore beyond the parking areas.

 Guided tours are available for purchase, and some are pet friendly, as long as all guests approve of the pet riding along.
 If you choose to drive the road yourself, be sure to check with the visitor center staff for current conditions.
 We arrived after a night of rain, and they recommended avoiding the drive without a 4-wheel-drive vehicle.

 Beyond Monument Valley

-So you’re probably thinking, “You drove with your dogs five hours to Monument Valley just to do a 3.8-mile hike?!”
+So you’re probably thinking, “You drove five hours with your dogs to Monument Valley just to do a 3.8-mile hike?!”
 Yup, we sure did!
-Monument Valley may be what draws you in, but once you get here, there are plenty more places to check out.
+Monument Valley is what draws you in, but once you get here, there are plenty more places to check out.